Scope of Practice for Developmental Education

-Developmental Educators strive to provide a high standard of practice to enhance the quality of life of people with disabilities and their families/carers.
+Developmental Educators strive to provide a high standard of practice to enhance the quality of life of people with disability and their families/carers.

 The Code of Ethics and Practice for Developmental Educators is the core document which informs and guides the professional and ethical practice of Developmental Educators.
 The Code is binding for each member of the DEAI and thus it contributes to the responsible and ethical practice by Developmental Educators.
 Members of the DEAI renew their commitment to practice ethically and responsibly on an annual basis through the membership renewal process.

 The Code of Ethics and Practice for Developmental Educators reflects the values, attitudes and responsibilities that characterise the practice of Developmental Educators.